sushil930/MitraAI/README.md

 - Start backend and frontend
 - Open your browser to `http://localhost:5173`
 - Begin chatting with your assistant!
+- Access tools from the Tools page:
   - Upload images/docs, translate text, generate PDFs
+  - Process images (resize, compress, convert formats)
+  - Generate professional emails with AI assistance

 ---